 The artwork Karnes County Residential Centre (Karnes City, Texas), is used with permission by Arte de Lágrimas Gallery (2016)

 About the author: Gregory L. Cuéllar holds a PhD in Hebrew Bible from Brite Divinity School at Texas Christian University, Fort Worth.
 He holds a Master’s degree in Divinity from Southwestern Baptist Theological Seminary and a Bachelor’s from Texas A&M University, Kingsville.
 Dr. Cuéllar is Associate Professor of Old Testament at the Austin Presbyterian Theological Seminary.
-Gergory is also a Visiting Academic at COMPAS.
+Gergory was also a Visiting Academic at COMPAS (Dec 17 – Jul 18).